 Spraying a light amount of hairspray on your clothes will help prevent static build-up.
 However, remember to apply the spray from a distance, as using it too close may leave a mark on the garment.

-7. Brush your wet hands over clothes
+7. Run wet hands over clothes

 Get your hands wet and slide them over the garment to help prevent static build up on your clothes.
 This hack works on all kinds of fabrics.
 However, avoid using this method when you are wearing silk garments (as silk doesn’t respond well to water).